2.4 Data Access Policies

 The image represents a data archivist talking to a researcher and explaining different access restrictions he can use when sharing his data.

-1) Open access to data: Data holdings can be accessed by users at any time and by any means.
-No registration or authentication is needed and usually data is subject to an open data license (such as CC, Creative Commons n.d.).
+1. Open access to data: Data holdings can be accessed by users at any time and by any means.
+No registration or authentication is needed and usually, data are subject to an open data licence (such as CC, Creative Commons n.d.).

 1. Standard access: Data holdings are fully anonymized and available for scientific purposes, upon registration.
-They may be accessed without special permissions or conditions from the data depositor, i.e. free access via an ordering system, by e-mail or online.
-Registered users must have accepted the End User License (EUL) of the archive.
+They may be accessed without special permissions from the data depositor, i.e. free access via an ordering system, by email or online.
+Registered users must accept the End User Licence (EUL) of the archive.

-2. Special conditions access: Data holdings are released, and the user may gain access to data according to the data depositor’s requirements, meaning that a written approval may be needed.
-In that case, a data registration form is available that includes the given data access conditions and presupposes written permission to access the data.
-By default, the user must sign the end user license agreement in order to gain access to the material.
+2. Special conditions access: Data are published, and the user may gain access to them following the data depositor’s requirements (e.g. written approval).
+In the case of written approval, a data access form, which includes the given data access conditions and presupposes written permission to access the data, will be provided.
+By default, the user must sign the End User License agreement to gain access to the material.

-3. Access under special license: Data that contain more detailed information and are usually not fully anonymized require users to complete a detailed special license form describing in detail the terms of using that data.
+3. Access under special licence: Data that contain detailed information and are usually not fully anonymized require users to complete a detailed special licence form describing in detail the terms of using that data.

 A key element in enabling data access is for data to have a unique and persistent identifier.
 A persistent identifier (PID) is a unique and permanent digital reference that makes it possible to find and reuse digital material.
-PIDs are used to reference digital objects such as documents, web pages, and files.
-DOIs are one form of PID.
+PIDs are used to reference digital objects such as documents, web pages and files.
+DOIs are one form of PIDs.

-Here is the CESSDA ERIC Persistent Identifier Policy (Hausstein, Brigitte et al. 2017).
 An essential component of data access policies is the Persistent Identifier policy that a Data Repository implements to meet citation and visibility purposes (see also Chapter 2, 1.
-Data Collection and Acquisition Policies)
+Data Collection and Acquisition Policies) and the CESSDA ERIC Persistent Identifier Policy (Hausstein, Brigitte et al. 2017).

 Relevant sections from Chapter 1